learnlatex/learnlatex.github.io/en/more-09.md

 \end{document}
 ```

-We have chosen to make the links the same color as the normal text: try removing
+We have chosen to make the links the same color as the normal text; try removing
 `hidelinks` to see why!